MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 > [!NOTE]
 > If the camera does not support UVC 1.5 based ROI, then the PDMFT will not load even if the device opted in to use PDMFT.

-A UVC camera could opt-in to use platform DMFT by specifying the EnablePlatformDmft through BOS descriptor.
+A UVC camera could opt in to use platform DMFT by specifying the EnablePlatformDmft through BOS descriptor.

 The value to specify to enable Platform DMFT is a DWORD by name *UVC-EnablePlatformDmft* and specify its value using the BOS descriptor.
 The [Example composite device](#example-composite-device) section below illustrates enabling Platform DMFT with an example BOS descriptor.

-If you cannot update the device firmware as described above, you can use a custom INF file to enable Platform DMFT for the device.
+If you can't update the device firmware as described above, you can use a custom INF file to enable Platform DMFT for the device.

 The custom INF file (based on either custom UVC driver or inbox UVC driver) must include the following AddReg entry:

 **EnablePlatformDmft**: REG_DWORD: 0x0 (Disabled) to 0x1 (Enabled)

-When this entry is set to Enabled (0x1), the capture pipeline will use inbox Platform DMFT for the device.
+When this entry is set to Enabled (0x1), the capture pipeline uses the inbox Platform DMFT for the device.
 The following shows an example of this custom INF section:

 ```inf
 [USBVideo.NT.Interfaces]